Unit 5 solar project estimated to save $2M over 25 years

 The school board, meeting at Normal West High School, also welcomed and swore in its

 two new members, Alex Williams and Mark Adams.
-They replaced board President Barry Hitchins and board member Alan Kalitzky, both of whom did not run in the April 4 election.
+They replaced board president Barry Hitchins and board member Alan Kalitzky, both of whom did not run in the April 4 election.

 Hitchins said one of his goals when assuming office eight years ago was to reduce class sizes to a manageable size, which he said is now possible through the passage of